earthly/website/blog/_posts/2023-04-07-pants-build.md

 To do that, you could explicitly list the full transitive dependencies of each submodule.
 Then, if you knew the complete set of files you needed for working in an area, perhaps you could just check out those.

 {% include quotes/bazel/quote_blank.html %}
 Perforce – unlike git – allows you to check out only parts of the code base [you need].
-So it's a very, very different model than what maybe many people are familiar with with Git.
+So it's a very, very different model than what maybe many people are familiar with, with Git.
 {% include quotes/end.html %}

 And then, what if the dependencies you weren't changing could be referenced differently?